Cinnamon-Vanilla Hot Process Soap: You've GOT to Try this Recipe for One of My Most Popular Soaps!

 ***For extra complete picture tutorials of how to make hot process soap, see Make Your Own Soap! and Lavender-Rosemary-Vanilla Hot Process Soap.
 These are my most complete tutorials, and my other soap articles are very detailed too.
 For this recipe, I'm going to be pretty brief with fewer pictures.
-I'm working on my new eBook very soon about how to make the perfect hot process soap every time!
-So stay tuned!

 Tools You'll Need for Making Hot Process Soap

 Hot process and cold process soap making differ just a bit in the tools required.
 For making hot process soap, here are the basic items you'll need to have on hand:

 1) A large crock pot--

 A manual setting pot is just fine, in fact I think the simpler the better.
 This crock pot should be dedicated to making soap!